URIELRAFEEEA/world-cup-monte-carlo-simulation/README.md

 The aim is not to predict football outcomes with certainty, but rather to investigate how latent team strength and randomness interact within a high-variance competitive system.

-The project develops from a static tournament model into a dynamic framework where team strength estimates are updated as new information becomes available during the tournament.
+The project develops from an initial static tournament model into a dynamic framework where team strength estimates are updated as new information becomes available during the tournament.

+The central idea is simple:

+> Increasing team quality improves the probability of success, but it does not remove uncertainty.

+Football remains a stochastic system where randomness, tactical matchups and unexpected events can influence the final outcome.

 ---

 # Mathematical Framework

-Each team is represented through a latent strength parameter based on football quality across different dimensions such as:
+Each team is represented through a latent strength parameter based on football quality across different dimensions:

 - Attacking ability
 - Defensive stability